jamezjaz/the-next-web/README.md

 # The Next Web
-> This is a clone of The Next Web website [thenextweb.com/](https://thenextweb.com/) web page
+> This is a clone of The Next Web website [thenextweb.com/](https://thenextweb.com/) responsive web page

 ## Preview
 ![The Next Web Page](https://user-images.githubusercontent.com/57812000/78063677-3746f400-7356-11ea-8d22-2e637a4b9d37.png)